REH1313/php/README.md

-# PHP Forms Assignment

-This assignment shows a basic e-commerce pricing tool using PHP and Bootstrap.
-It includes form.php and handle-form.php that calculates the total cost based on the users input.
+# Page Templating

+This assignment shows a multi-page PHP application that simulates a professional invoicing workflow for a fictional client.
+Its built using server-side includes, custom functions, and Bootstrap styling.

 Here is a list of what I did:
--Created form.php with a valid HTML5 structure and Bootstrap styling -Defined a PHP associative array to dynamically generate album options -Used Bootstrap classes (form-control, form-select, form-check, btn) for consistent styling -Displayed a styled summary card with User’s name, Album title, Quantity and format
+-Created template.php with $pageTitle; bootstrap styling and HTML, output buffering with $pageContents -Built functions.php; defined priceCalc()
+-Created invoice.php with the albums, format and quantity fields -Built handle-invoice.php and included fallback error messaging and navigation

-I did copy and pasted my code to Copilot to see if I had any errors.
+I used Copilot to see if I had any errors once again.
-Copilot was able to catch some typos I had made.
-One of my mistakes it was able to catch was that I had written "hmtl" instead of "html" which could've messed up the entire code.
+Copilot was able to catch some of the errors I had made in my code.
+Some of them being that I didnt include closing tags where I should have.